- Last Updated: 18 Jul 22

 3. Abandoned calls

-If you measure agents’ performance using AHT, you may notice that your agents tend to cut off callers mid-sentence or transfer them to another department.
+If you measure agents’ performance using average handle time, you may notice that your agents tend to cut off callers mid-sentence or transfer them to another department.
 Continuing the conversation may result in the call being handled longer than necessary.

 This may be due to the caller being too difficult for them to handle.
-This will lead to poor customer experience and distortion of your AHT.
+This will lead to poor customer experience and distortion of your average handle time.

-Using these tips will allow you to reduce the amount of time it takes to manage each case without affecting the quality of your customer service or harming your business:
+Now let’s head to the burning question – how to reduce average handle time in a call center.
+To answer your query, we have compiled a list of proven tricks that effectively helps to reduce average handle time with much struggle.
+Using these tips, you can reduce the amount of time it takes to manage each case without affecting the quality of your customer service or harming your business:

 1. Train your agents to handle calls

 An agent who has been trained optimally will significantly reduce the average handling time at the call center.
-AHT comes down to your agents’ abilities to deal with common issues.
+Average handle time comes down to your agents’ abilities to deal with common issues.

 An effective training program requires participants to know what scenarios may be encountered, where to look for relevant information, and who to ask when unsure.